 I have been asked by a few people to comment upon this speech given by Hans-Hermann Hoppe at the 12th annual meeting of the Property and Freedom Society.
 The PFS is an Austro-libertarian organization founded by Hoppe, for the purpose of promoting libertarian ideas.
 This conference is like the Burning Man of libertarianism.
 The heavy weights of the movement tend to show up at this thing and give speeches.
-Undoubtedly, my past comments about libertarians is what has prompted people to forward this to me.
+Undoubtedly, my past comment about libertarians is what has prompted people to forward this to me.

-Before watching the speech or reading the text, I was struck by a very small bit of nostalgia.
+Before watching the speech or reading the text, I was struck by a ridiculously small bit of nostalgia.
 Libertarianism, at least in the US, is a dead movement.
 Talk to alt-right types and they are mostly former libertarians.
 Many of them were Ron Paul supporters.
 That was their gateway into politics.
 For the last decade, libertarianism has been hemorrhaging adherents, mostly to the dissident movements, but some have become mainstream conservatives.
 Hearing the name “Hoppe” felt like a blast from the past.

 This is a topic some in the alt-right discuss, but mainstream debate assiduously avoids any discussion of the libertarian implosion.
 Fox News, for example, still has a stable of libertarians.
 Conservative sites like NRO keep a few around like Sloppy Williamson and Chuck Cooke.
-There are some think tank people, who seriously discuss a fusion of Buckley Conservatism, neo-conservatism and libertarianism, but that’s mostly whistling past the graveyard.
+There are some think tank people, who seriously discuss a fusion of Buckley Conservatism, neo-conservatism and libertarianism, but that is mostly whistling past the graveyard.
 All three of those movements are headed to the ash heap.

 Unlike many people in this thing, I did not make the trip here from libertarianism.
 In my teenage years, I read Smith, Locke, Hobbes, Bastiat, Mill and some others.
 Then I was exposed to libertarianism, but I was never swayed.
 By that point I had seen enough of the world to know that most people would never go along with it.
 Blacks need structure or you get Somalia.
 Some Europeans have a strong drive toward clannishness.
 Stupid people, of course, could never make it work.
 Libertarianism is a smart white guy thing.